Skip to main content

 Substitute Ratio

-โญ Baking Powder (Best) 1/2 teaspoon per 1 cup of cooked rice
+Baking Powder Best 1/2 teaspoon per 1 cup of cooked rice Adds slight puffiness and lightness without fermentation flavor, maintaining the texture of fried rice.

 Detailed Guide: Each Yeast Substitute in Fried Rice